transloadit/rails-sdk/README.md

 In this tutorial, you are going to learn how to use transloadit in a freshly setup rails project.

-If you haven't already done so, go ahead an install rails as well as the transloadit gem:
+If you haven't already done so, go ahead and install Rails.

     $ gem install rails
-    $ gem install transloadit

-With rails installed, let's create a new app called 'my_app':
+With rails installed, let's create a new app called 'my_app'.

     $ rails new my_app
     $ cd my_app

-In order to use transloadit in this app, we need to add the gem to our Gemfile and bundle things up:
+In order to use transloadit in this app, we need to add the gem to our Gemfile and bundle things up.

     $ echo "gem 'transloadit-rails'" >> Gemfile
     $ bundle install

-With that in place, it's time to generate our transloadit configuration, as well as a basic UploadsController:
+With that in place, it's time to generate our transloadit configuration, as well as a basic UploadsController.

     $ rails generate transloadit:install
     $ rails generate controller uploads new create

 The controller generator we just executed has probably put two GET routes into your `config/routes.rb`.
-We don't want those, so lets go ahead an overwrite them with this:
+We don't want those, so lets go ahead an overwrite them with this.

     MyApp::Application.routes.draw do
       resources :uploads